quotentiroler/figma-hypher/README.md

+# Figma Hypher - Hyphenation plugin for Figma

-Plugin workflow:
+## Plugin workflow:

-Select text box, run plugin.
+1. Select text box
+2. Run plugin.

-Expected result: Correct hyphenation on width coming from figma API and hard coded font Inter, font-size 10px
+**Expected result**: Correct hyphenation on width coming from figma API and hard coded font Inter, font-size 10px

 Why is there ui.html?
-Because import was not possible in code.ts
+Because it is not possible to use "import" or "require" statements in code.ts due to figma.

+##Current issue:

-Current issue: Wrong ressults (incorrect hyphenation, "-" in the wrong places)
+Wrong ressults (incorrect hyphenation, "-" in the wrong places)

-Reason (probably): Font not being loaded properly
+**Reason**: Well..
+That's the question!
+My guess is that figma has some additional margin in a text box?

+---

 Below are the steps to get your plugin running.
 You can also find instructions at: